danionella/opm_unshear/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/danionella/opm_unshear)

 # Oblique Interpolation for Oblique Plane Microscopy
-A high-performance CUDA-accelerated oblique interpolation library for oblique plane microscopy (OPM) volume reconstruction.
+A GPU-accelerated oblique interpolation library for oblique plane microscopy (OPM) volume reconstruction.
 Avoids aliasing and interpolation artifacts inherent to rectilinear/trilinear approaches.

 ### Background

 Oblique Plane Microscopy (OPM) acquires 3D volumes by scanning an inclined light sheet through the sample.
-Because the imaging plane is tilted relative to the camera axes, standard rectilinear or trilinear interpolation during volume reconstruction can introduce aliasing artifacts and loss of resolution, that can be ameliorated by oversampling, Fourier stitching or deconvolution (see [McFadden et al. 2025](https://doi.org/10.1364/BOE.555473)).
+Because the imaging plane is tilted relative to the camera axes, standard rectilinear or trilinear interpolation during volume reconstruction can introduce aliasing artifacts and loss of resolution – which can be ameliorated by oversampling, Fourier stitching or deconvolution (see [McFadden et al. 2025](https://doi.org/10.1364/BOE.555473)).

 `opm_unshear` performs true oblique interpolation in the sample’s native coordinate frame, mapping voxels along the tilted plane directly onto an isotropic grid.
-We achieve both artifact-free reconstructions and – by implementing the core interpolation kernel in CUDA – GPU-accelerated throughput.
+We achieve both artifact-free reconstructions and GPU-accelerated throughput.

 ### Features